Penzance: 1849–1900

-After the passing of the Public Health Act (1848), Penzance was one of the first towns to petition to form a local board of health, doing so in September that year.
-Following a report by a government inspector in February, the Board was established in 1849 which led to many facilities to enhance public health.
-The report shows that most streets were macadamised or sometimes paved, and the town was lit by 121 gas lamps from October to March each year, although they were not lit when there was a full moon.
+After the passing of the Public Health Act 1848, Penzance was one of the first towns to petition to take on the powers to improve public health allowed by the act, doing so in September that year.
+A report by a government inspector in February 1849 found that most streets were macadamised or sometimes paved, and the town was lit by 121 gas lamps from October to March each year, although they were not lit when there was a full moon.
 Water was supplied from 6 public pumps, and there were a further 53 private wells.
 There were no sewage pipes at the time, waste being collected from the main streets by a refuse cart.
+The borough council was therefore given powers to act as a local board of health under the terms of the act in September 1849, giving it powers to lay sewers, improve water supply and improve the paving and lighting of the streets.

+Penzance was connected to the Electric Telegraph network in 1863 when the Electric and International Telegraph Company opened stations at Truro, Redruth, Penzance, Camborne, Liskard and St Austell.